 I believe it’s important to find a counsellor you feel comfortable with and are able to talk about your issues to.
 I offer a free 15-minute phone consultation so that we can talk and see whether I am the right counsellor for you.

 Please send me a message using the form in the 'contact me' page, with your name, phone number, email address and a short description of what you are seeking help for.
 Also let me know if there are any specific days/times which you are looking for an appointment, and whether you would like to book a phone consultation or a full session.
 I'll try to get back to you within 24 hours to either arrange a phone consultation or to book in a first session.

 I provide a safe, confidential space for our sessions and will encourage you to talk about what is troubling you.
 At our first session, I will ask you some questions to help me understand how I can help you to find a way forward with your problems.
 During sessions, I will listen to you with the aim of helping you feel clearer about the extent and effect of your problems, and to help you recognise possible solutions.
 Part of the work may involve considering what you are thinking, feeling and doing (or not doing), and how our thoughts, emotions and actions interact together.
 I may offer ideas to work on outside of the sessions, such as keeping a journal or carrying out exercises.

 Where are you located?

-Face-to-face appointments are where we meet each other in one of my therapy offices in Brighton or Hove, all of which are close to public transport.
+My therapy offices are located in Brighton or Hove, and are close to public transport.